 The domestic segment of the American merchant marine operating on the Great Lakes, the inland waterways, and in the coastwise, intercoastal, and domestic offshore trades carries a combined total of over one billion short tons of cargo each year.
 The major products moving in the domestic trade are crude petroleum, raw materials, coal, chemicals, and farm products.
 Traditional liner cargoes and manufactured products move between the contiguous 48 states and Alaska, Hawaii, Puerto Rico and Guam.
 In order to maintain market share, the domestic fleet must compete successfully with alternative modes of inland transportation, including railroads, trucking, and occasionally, airfreight.
 It is a vital component of the overall transportation network serving our country.

-In 2008, the domestic fleet comprised more than 40,000 vessels and associated equipment, including approximately 5,000 tugs and 30,000 barges, needed to carry this cargo and 80 million passengers annually.
+The domestic fleet is comprised more than 41,000 vessels and associated equipment, including approximately 5,499 tugs and 31,524 barges, needed to carry this cargo and 80 million passengers annually.
 These vessels range from the largest of containerships and tankers to small, dry cargo barges including tankers, dredging vessels, passenger ships, etc.

-Overall, the Jones Act/Made in America components represents throughout the economy an aggregate of over 500,000 jobs, $100 billion in total economic output and contributes $11.4 billion in U.S. tax revenues and $29.1 billion in labor compensation, in 2009 dollars.
+Overall, in 2011, the Jones Act/Made in America components are responsible for some 478,000 jobs, $98 billion in total economic output and contributes $9.8 billion in U.S. tax revenues and $29 billion in labor compensation, in 2011 dollars.